 If I win, will it interfere with my professional job or school?

 If you win, we will make your professional life & school a priority.
 Most of your appearances and charity work will be during the weekend and we will schedule them in advance.

 What are the qualifications?

-If you are at least 1/4 Asian descent, ages 17-35 by March 2017, have a beautiful face, and inspired to be a role model, you can qualify.
-You also must live in either the U.S. or Canada at least 4 months prior to the pageant to qualify.
+In addition, all contestants must be at least 1/4 Asian descent, have a beautiful face, have a healthy looking body, and aspire to be a role model.
+You must reside in either the U.S. or Canada at least 4 months prior to the pageant to qualify.
 Priority is given to those who have competed in a previous local pageant or who have modeled recently.
 There are no height or weight requirements although we recommended a healthy figure.